Beef & Bison Cuts: Not All are Created Equal

 Butchers long ago began excavating the carcass and named the cuts of meat, muscles, and groups of muscles they discovered.
 The jargon is confusing.
 There are more than 50 common cuts in the US, and some go by multiple names.
 Some have been confused for so long that nobody can say for sure what a Delmonico or London broil really are.
 To add to the confusion, the cuts and names are different around the world, even in English speaking countries.
 Today the North American Meat Processors book, The NAMP Meat Buyer's Guide has become the standard by which butchers cut their meats so a chuck roll is the same coast to coast (see sidebar).
 It is the definitive argument ender.

 In April 2013 The Beef Checkoff Program, the National Pork Board, and the United States Department of Agriculture (USDA) agreed to new labeling standards in an attempt to "make things easier on the consumer".
+In many cases it has made things more confusing.
 Click here to see a pdf of all the new beef names and the old ones side by side.
 The old names are in the right column.
 I have highlighted some of the more interesting changes.
 New names are included below.

 In general the cuts that come off the primals can be classified as (1) roasts, which are large thick muscle groups that can feed at least four people, (2) steaks, individual servings that are flat and perfect for grilling, (3) stew meat, chunks cut from odd shaped pieces, and (4) ground meat or hamburger, from scraps.